Netflix/pollyjs/docs/quick-start.md

     /*
       Create a new polly instance.

-      By default, Polly will connect to both fetch and XHR browser APIs and will record any requests that it hasn't yet seen while replaying ones it has already recorded.
+      Connect Polly to both fetch and XHR browser APIs.
+By default, it will record any requests that it hasn't yet seen while replaying ones it has already recorded.
     */
     const polly = new Polly('Sign In', {